-First published back in February of 2017, British author David Owain Hughes’ collection ‘All Wound Up’ collected together all of the previously published instalments in the author’s ‘Wind-Up Toy’ mythos, along with the final novella in the series: ‘Into The Playpen’, which is only availiable in this collection.
+First published back in February of 2017, British author David Owain Hughes’ collection ‘All Wound Up’ collected together all of the previously published instalments from the author’s ‘Wind-Up Toy’ series, along with the new novella: ‘Into The Playpen’, which is only available within this collected edition

 Foreword by Chris Hall – 5 Pages